Ukraine escalation? “Aggressive behavior” by Russia – Merkel and Biden react – USA before arms delivery

 Moscow / Brussels / Washington, DC – The start of the new US President Joe Biden with Russia’s Prime Minister Vladimir Putin * was not exactly friendly.
 In an interview, the Democrat indirectly called Putin a “killer” *.
 He reacted in the usual manner with photo productions published shortly afterwards in Siberia – and a “Stay healthy!”
 Russia is currently building a threatening backdrop on the border with eastern Ukraine that worries NATO.
 In response, Biden proposed a summit meeting in a third country to the Russian ruler in the Ukraine conflict – and asked him to de-escalate the tension.
 Chancellor Angela Merkel is also involved.
 On Wednesday, a transatlantic meeting took place by telephone between Biden and Merkel.

-“The Chancellor and the President agreed that Russia must dismantle the latest troop reinforcements in order to de-escalate the situation,” said government spokesman Steffen Seibert on Wednesday evening following the Merkel-Biden phone call.
+“The Chancellor and the President agreed that Russia must dismantle the latest troop reinforcements in order to de-escalate the situation,” said government spokesman Steffen Seibert, according to the German press agency, on Wednesday evening after the Merkel-Biden phone call .
 It says about the conversation in one official letter from the White House the following: “The heads of state and government expressed concern about the build-up of Russian troops on the borders of Ukraine and in occupied Crimea and reiterated their support for the sovereignty and territorial integrity of Ukraine.”
 With this, Angela Merkel and Joe Biden stand behind the NATO demand on Wednesday to end the Russian troop deployment on the border with eastern Ukraine.

 Angela Merkel and Joe Biden agree: Demand for Russia to withdraw its troops at the border with Ukraine